Pediatric Orthopedic Surgeons treating Hyperextension of the Knee

 Instability of the knee

 Your child could have instability in his or her knee joint following a hyperextension injury.
 It’s common for children to feel as though their leg is “giving out” when they’re walking or when trying to stand on one leg.
+This instability can make it difficult to use the knee as usual, affecting daily activities and mobility.

 Pain

 Following hyperextension, one might anticipate localized knee soreness.
 When ligaments or other components are harmed or torn, pain can range from moderate to severe and often becomes worse.
 The knee’s back or the area in front of the knee joint might experience discomfort that ranges from a dull ache to searing agony.
+It’s essential not to “play through the pain,” as doing so could exacerbate the injury and lead to further complications.

 Decreased mobility

 After a hyperextension injury, a child may have difficulty flexing and extending his or her leg.
 This can occur due to swelling around the knee that can limit the range of motion, or damage to internal structures such as the ACL, PCL, popliteal ligament, or meniscus.
+This restricted movement can make everyday tasks challenging and may require medical intervention to ensure proper healing.

 Swelling and bruising

 Injuries can cause immediate or delayed swelling and bruising in and around the knee.
 This can be mild or more severe and is the body’s reaction to damaged tissue.
+Swelling can further limit knee movement and contribute to the sense of instability.

 QUESTIONS AND ANSWERS